qfpl/blog/content/drafts/nix/building-things-with-nix.md

 project: infra
 ---

+In the [previous post](../getting-started-with-nix/), we got comfortable with using Nix as a package manager.
+Now we're going to get a feel for what it's like to build a package.

+Most of this information is available in the ['Writing Nix expressions' chapter](https://nixos.org/nix/manual/#chap-writing-nix-expressions) of the [Nix manual](https://nixos.org/nix/manual/), with more detail coming from the ['Standard Environment' chapter](https://nixos.org/nixpkgs/manual/#chap-stdenv) of the [Nixpkgs manual](https://nixos.org/nixpkgs/manual/).
+This is another of the Nix manuals that you'll get to know and love.
+In particular, the Nixpkgs manual has chapters on specific languages and frameworks that can be extremely helpful.

+Just like last time, you should be able to play along with the examples as you are reading this post.

 ## An overview of building things with Nix

 Let's create a package for the GNU hello utility.
-We're going to travel quickly and gloss over some things, but we'll dig into the details immediately afterwards.
+We're going to travel quickly and gloss over some things but we'll dig into the details immediately afterwards.
-For now I just want you to set up an example package and give you a sense of what happens when Nix builds something successfully.
+For now we're going to set up an example package and try to get a sense of what happens when Nix builds something successfully.

 To that end, we'll write `hello.nix`:
 ```